af3556/af3556.github.io/_posts/2025-02-13-shelly-scripting-part1.md

 ### Take 3 - Asynchronous -> Synchronous

 The 'take 2' script chains two asynchronous calls: the anonymous function callback from `Timer.set()` does nothing else but fire off an RPC `Shelly.call('Sys.GetStatus')`, in turn that at returns the device `Status` to `getStatusCallback()` which does "the work".
 This isn't a problem per se - and indeed the `Timer` call is well and good (i.e. no [busy waits](https://en.wikipedia.org/wiki/Busy_waiting)!), though as it happens the second asynchronous call is more simply implemented as a synchronous call, i.e. replace the `Sys.GetStatus` RPC call + callback with a straight-up `Shelly.getComponentStatus('Sys')`.
 Whilst we're there, we should also handle the situation where the clock [may not yet be synced](https://shelly-api-docs.shelly.cloud/gen2/ComponentsAndServices/Sys#status).
+Note that if you didn't care about alignment with wall clock time the `uptime` field would be a better option as that doesn't rely on NTP and is always valid.

 Rather than try and dump all that in an anonymous function, we'll put this code in a named function and pass that to the `Timer.set()` callback.